 No. The application does not ask about disabilities.
 If, however, you wish assistance in the application or testing process before admission, you will have to work with AES.

-Yes, if you want to receive accommodations or academic waivers or substitutions, you must identify yourself to AES and provide documentation to support your request for accommodations.
-AES will evaluate the documentation and determine the type of accommodations required by your functional limitations.
-AES will work with the school or program to ensure that you receive the appropriate accommodations ranging from rooms, assistive computer programs or technology, to testing accommodations.
+Yes, if you want to receive accommodations you must identify yourself to AES and provide evidence of your disability to support your request for accommodations.
+AES will evaluate the evidence and determine the type of accommodations required by your functional limitations.
+AES will work with the school or program to ensure that you receive the appropriate accommodations ranging from housing accommodations, assistive technology, to testing accommodations.
 Disclosing any information is always voluntary, but without disclosure there are no services.
-In addition, you should remember that the documentation you provide is confidential.
+In addition any documentation you provide is confidential.
 It may not be necessary to have services in your first semester at IUPUI, but they may become necessary later on.
 You can choose to wait until you need services, but the campus suggests that you register with AES as soon as possible.

 While theoretically you can do this at any time, you should do it sooner because it takes time to arrange and it is not necessarily a certainty.
 Waivers are especially difficult to obtain and many schools will not grant them for core courses, laboratory, or field courses.
 AES will, if asked, work with you but AES cannot make a school or program grant any academic adjustment.